wjensheng/lyft/README.md

 # Lyft Data Challenge 2019
 The goal of the challenge is essentially to recommend a Driver's Lifetime Value (i.e., the value of a driver to Lyft over the entire projected lifetime of a driver).

-## Goal
-The notebook details the solution to Lyft Data Science Challenge.
+This notebook details the solution to Lyft Data Science Challenge.

 ## Dataset
 Dataset was emailed to all participants by Lyft.
+We are provided with `driver_ids.csv`, `ride_ids.csv`, and `ride_timestamps.csv`.

 ## Reproduction
 All work was done on Google Colab.
 To reproduce the result, first create a folder under Colab Notebooks.
 Otherwise, remove the cells that involve Google Colab and change the following path locally.